 Off-site webspam factors are similar to the above but mainly relate to links.
 Low-quality sites linking to yours or purchased links could generate a short-term unnatural spike in site traffic but damage your brand and cause Google to penalize your site with a low SEO rank.

-Use These Google Ranking Factors for SEO Success Along with Help from AIS Media
+Use These Google Ranking Factors for SEO Success Along with Help from SEO Experts

-These ten factors don’t completely cover all of the individual factors that determine SEO rank.
+These ten factors from our SEO experts don’t completely cover all of the individual factors that determine SEO rank.
 There are subtleties anyone working on your site needs to know.
 It’s easy to stumble into a bad practice and get penalized without knowing why.

 If you need an expert SEO partner in your corner, contact our award-winning team at AIS Media.